Social media tips for marketers

 Talkwalker social media analytics - don't let your competitors steal your thunder.

 Not participating in social media marketing means your content marketing is missing a key element.
 Your competitors will have more visibility than you.
 Use social well, and you’ll increase brand awareness, create leads, drive sales.
 Jump in without a plan, and you’ll lose time, money, and hair.

 You have to understand how each platform works.
 The demographics of your audience.
 The tone of voice of each channel.
 The interests of your followers.
 And more.
-I’ve got a whole bunch of social media marketing tips to share with you.
+I’ve got a whole bunch of tips for social media marketing to share with you.
 Interested?

 Read the whole post, for details and examples of each tip.
 Or, download my Social Media Tips Checklist...

 - Facebook has 2.2 billion active users every month